RuwinduDeSilva/Bandit/bandit.md

 ECDSA key fingerprint is 05:3a:1c:25:35:0a:ed:2f:cd:87:1c:f6:fe:69:e4:f6.
 Are you sure you want to continue connecting (yes/no)? yes
 ```
+we are makeing a ssh connection to the bandit 14.
 This will log to the bandit14 through secure shell.

 ```